josephbak/question_answering_system/README.md

 - **Text Preprocessing**: Cleans and prepares text using NLTK with steps like tokenization, stop word removal, and lemmatization.
 - **TF-IDF Vectorization**: Uses TF-IDF to convert documents and questions into numerical vectors, enabling similarity comparisons.
-- **Cosine Similarity Matching**: Ranks and selects the best matching answer based on cosine similarity.
 - **Efficient Retrieval**: Simple and interpretable approach that is ideal for small datasets or direct factual questions.

 ## Requirements